 Hotel Meets Housing in Mixed Use Plans

 These days, the housing market is adopting the flexible and engaging “hotel lobby” concept as its community hub.
 Conversely, hotel entrance spaces are less transactional and more destinations in themselves.
-And for both, the lobby and the amenities are framed around the particular development’s location, ensuring a rich and engaging community connection.
+And for both, the lobby and amenities are framed around the development’s location, ensuring a rich and engaging community connection.

 By moving beyond the roles of "the place you stay on the road" and "the place you call home," hotels and multifamily projects are building a strong, shared design story.
 Bringing the comforts of the modern home into hotels expands the live, work, and play guest experience.